mksambell/band_website_hot_gin_swing/README.md

 ### Images

-- About page background image by Ardian Lumi, downloaded from [Unsplash](https://unsplash.com/photos/group-of-people-dancing-6Woj_wozqmA)
+- Contact page background image by Ardian Lumi, downloaded from [Unsplash](https://unsplash.com/photos/group-of-people-dancing-6Woj_wozqmA)

 - FAQ background image by Miti, downloaded for free from [Unsplash](https://unsplash.com/photos/person-playing-cielo-black-and-white-photography-vSws0g1KjxI)

+- About page background image by Jens Thekkeveettil, downloaded for free from [Unsplash](https://unsplash.com/photos/person-playing-saxophone-dBWvUqBoOU8)

 - All other images taken by the band